To get started, just say the following to Siri:

 - Take a note with I-F-T-T-T

-Note: Siri doesn’t usually understand the correct pronunciation of IFTTT (“gift” without the g), so works best to spell it out.
+Note: Siri doesn’t usually understand the correct pronunciation of IFTTT (“gift” without the g), so it's best to spell it out.

 What is the Note widget?

 Note widget is a service on IFTTT that’s powered by the IFTTT app.
 You can connect its one trigger to any action on IFTTT to create a two-step experience for running that action: